 Further points in the MINI’s favour include the addition of extra customisation options, which allow drivers to really put their stamp on their new car thanks to 3D-printed parts, custom door lights, and much else.

 We praised the Peugeot 208 when we first drove it in 2019 for its impressive exterior and interior design, build quality and range of petrol, diesel or pure-electric powertrains.

-The supermini segment is one of the toughest ones and the new 208 certainly targeted the higher-end of the sector, equivalent Renault Clios come in around £3,000 cheaper so you’d expect the 208 to excel in every area to make up for the deficit.
+The supermini segment is one of the toughest and the new 208 certainly targeted the higher-end of the sector.
+Equivalent Renault Clios come in around £3,000 cheaper so you’d expect the 208 to excel in every area to make up for the deficit.

 Thankfully, the Peugeot 208 has one of the best interiors in the supermini class, arguably the car’s stand-out feature.
-There’s piano black plastic which looks the part although it might not be the most durable material, there’s plenty of leather and it feels generally well put together.
+There’s piano black plastic which looks the part, although it might not be the most durable material, and the cabin feels well put together.
 Configurable ambient lighting is a nice touch, too.
 Space inside is adequate and the boot is average-sized for the class at 311 litres.